GENERAL RULES GOVERNING THE USE OF THE HIREABLE FACILITIES AT PIERREMONT HALL

 Damage to Council Property

-The Hirer is to take good care of and not cause any damage to Pierremont Hall or to any fittings equipment or other property in the building and the hirer is expected to pay for any such damage caused by any act or neglect of the Hirer or anyone for whom the Hirer is responsible or anyone permitted by the Hirer to enter the building.
+The Hirer is to take good care of and not cause any damage to Pierremont Hall, fittings, equipment or other property in the building.
+The hirer will loss their 25% extra deposit paid on the day of the events, as stated in section 3. of their hire agreement and will also be expected to pay for any such damage caused by any act or neglect of the Hirer or anyone for whom the Hirer is responsible or anyone permitted by the Hirer to enter the building, if greater than the 25% held deposit.